OpenSourceRisk/Engine/Docker/WHEELS-CCACHE-CHANGES.md

 4. **Both Dockerfiles shared the same BuildKit cache mount** (`--mount=type=cache,target=/ccache/`), but their CMake flags differed (e.g. `-fPIC`, different `-D` defines), so cached objects from one build never produced hits in the other.

+### Why ccache doesn't help inside cibuildwheel

+ccache hashes the preprocessed output of a source file.
+Because `oreanalytics_wrap.cpp` includes `<Python.h>`, and `Python.h` content differs between Python 3.10 and 3.12, the preprocessed output is different for each version — resulting in guaranteed cache misses. ccache cannot speed up cross-Python-version builds for SWIG wrappers.

+## Solution: Parallel Pre-compilation

+Instead of ccache, we **pre-compile `oreanalytics_wrap.cpp` for all Python versions in parallel** during `CIBW_BEFORE_ALL` (which runs once per platform).
+When `setup.py build_ext` subsequently runs for each version, it finds the pre-built `.o` file and **only links** (~30 seconds) instead of compiling (~25 minutes).

 ## Changes